NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 Any records previously created with an extra email account will remain unchanged.

-## Changing a user's permissions or clinician status
+## Changing a user's permissions or vaccinator status

-To change a user's permission levels or clinician status, select 'Change' next to their name on the 'Manage users' screen.
+To change a user's permission levels or vaccinator status, select 'Change' next to their name on the 'Manage users' screen.

 A change to permission levels becomes active when the user next logs in.